 Q: Am I able to choose where I will study for my master’s degree?

-A: In the application, candidates are asked to indicate, in ranked order, their top preferences among the participating universities.
+A: During the application process, candidates are asked to indicate, in ranked order, their top preferences among the participating universities.
 Every effort will be made to match a candidate with his or her first-choice institution.

 Q: When will coursework begin?

-A: All of the participating universities will begin coursework in late May or June 2019.
+A: Participating universities will begin coursework in June or July 2020.
 For further information, please refer to the individual Web pages for each of the partner universities.

 Q: Will I get teaching experience?

 A: Yes.
 All master’s degree programs include significant experience in public secondary schools.
 Both the master’s coursework and teaching experience will focus on providing the practical, subject-specific education needed to prepare Fellows to succeed with students in high-need schools.

 Q: What grades and subjects will I be certified to teach after I receive my degree?